KayafasKain/weather_project/README.md

 # Weather project
 Hello!
-Here is simple weather app.
+Here is simple weather app [see demo here](https://weather-ligtit-app.herokuapp.com/).
 In shrot, its build with MEAN2.0 (Mongo Express Angular5 Node and weather API from [openweathermap.org](http://openweathermap.org)

 ## Set up
 In order to make projet work in dev-mode, you have to install following software: